-\Homonoff: Robert F. Wagner School of Public Service, New York University.
+Homonoff: Robert F. Wagner School of Public Service, New York University.
 O'Brien: La Follette School of Public Affairs, University of Wisconsin-Madison.
 Sussman: The University of Chicago Booth School of Business.
-We gratefully acknowledge Marianne Bertrand, Michael Collins, Jacob Goldin, Sam Hartzmark, Neale Mahoney, Sanjog Misra, Devin Pope, Justin Sydnor, Oleg Urminsky, George Wu, and participants in seminars at NYU, Rutgers, USC, USMA-West Point, Washington University in St. Louis, Wharton, Wisconsin, Yale, and in the Boulder Summer Conference on Consumer Financial Decision Making and Advances in Field Experiments Conference for conversations and suggestions that have greatly improved the quality of this project.
+We gratefully acknowledge Marianne Bertrand, Michael Collins, Jacob Goldin, Sam Hartzmark, Emir Kamenica, Neale Mahoney, Sanjog Misra, Devin Pope, Justin Sydnor, Oleg Urminsky, George Wu, and participants in seminars at NYU, Rutgers, USC, USMA-West Point, Washington University in St. Louis, Wharton, Wisconsin, Yale, and in the Boulder Summer Conference on Consumer Financial Decision Making and Advances in Field Experiments Conference for conversations and suggestions that have greatly improved the quality of this project.
 We also thank Jennifer Chellew, Monica Milone, Ryan Corey, Annat Shrabstein, and Marie O'Malley from Sallie Mae as well as Joanne Gaskin and Jenelle Dito from FICO for their assistance throughout the project.
 Nicholas Herzog provided excellent research assistance.
 All remaining errors are our own.
 This work was supported by the True North Communications Inc. Faculty Research Funds at The University of Chicago Booth School of Business.
+AEARCTR-0002871.

-difficulties often translate to costly mistakes across domains of household finance, from investment and retirement savings decisions to mortgage choice and debt management (Benartzi and Thaler, 2001; Choi et al., 2009; Gross and Souleles, 2002; Ponce, Seira and Zamarripa, 2017).
+Consumers struggle when making financial decisions.
+These difficulties often translate to costly mistakes across domains of household finance, from investment and retirement savings decisions to mortgage choice and debt management (Benartzi and Thaler, 2001; Choi et al., 2009; Gross and Souleles, 2002; Ponce, Seira and Zamarripa, 2017).
+In the context of consumer credit, individuals often fail to make payments on time, which can lead to a variety of downstream consequences such as penalty fees, higher interest rates, and lower credit scores1.
+Recent estimates indicate that approximately 20 percent of consumer credit accounts incur late fees each quarter (CFPB, 2015), amounting to more than \$11 billion per year in penalty fees for late payments2.
 Given the direct implications for consumer welfare, improving financial decision-making has become a key focus in recent decades with actors in the public, private, and nonprofit sectors implementing a wide range of interventions designed to increase financial knowledge and equip individuals with the tools and information they need to make better financial decisions.
-Yet these efforts often fall short in improving financial outcomes (Hastings, Madrian and Skimmyhorn, 2013; Fernandes, Lynch Jr and Netemeyer, 2014).
+Yet these efforts-even high-cost, high-touch interventions such as classroom-based financial literacy programs-often fall short in improving financial outcomes such as savings, debt reduction and general cash flow management (Hastings, Madrian and Skimmyhorn, 2013; Fernandes, Lynch Jr and Netemeyer, 2014).

-In this paper, we test a novel intervention in which we provide individuals with quarterly reminders to view their FICO Score, a personalized, quantifiable, and behaviorally-responsive measure of their creditworthiness.
+We test an alternative approach to traditional financial literacy interventions in which we provide individuals with a personalized, quantifiable, and behaviorally-responsive measure of their creditworthiness: their FICO Score.
 We present evidence from a large-scale field experiment with over 400,000 clients of Sallie Mae, a national financial institution specializing in student loans.
 Beginning in June 2015, Sallie Mae offered borrowers access to unlimited views of their FICO Score.
+This was part of a broader initiative by FICO to increase consumer access to their scores through partnering financial institutions; as of 2018, more than 250 million consumer accounts included free access to FICO Scores.

 We exogenously vary the likelihood of viewing by randomly assigning borrowers to receive additional communications about the program's availability.
-To estimate the effect of viewing one's FICO Score on financial outcomes, we then link information on FICO Score views to individual-level credit report data provided by TransUnion.
+To estimate the effect of the intervention on financial outcomes, we examine individual-level credit report data provided by TransUnion.
+Borrowers assigned to the treatment group received an email message notifying them that an updated FICO Score was available to view through Sallie Mae's website and provided instructions on how to view their score.